 Vocabulary: ingenoglâsi (to kneel down; also inzenoglâsi), svelt (fast, quick[ly]), butâsi par tiere (to take to the ground), il cjâf (head), se propit (if indeed), vê a grât (to have in one’s favour), vignî vie cun (to come away with, to leave with), seben (even though), dûr (hard), vê il cjâf dûr (to be stubborn), perdonâ (to pardon, to forgive), la tristerie (wickedness, iniquity), il pecjât (sin), la ereditât (inheritance), fâ un pat (to make a covenant), denant di (before, in front of), fâ un spieli (to perform a marvel), compagn (identical), la part (part), il mont (world), la gjernazie (offspring), jessi a stâ (to live, to dwell), cumò (now), viodi (to see), la vore (work), la robe (thing), trement (tremendous, awesome).

-Verse 8: Mosè si ingenoglà svelt (Moses knelt down quickly) e si butà cul cjâf par tiere (and he pressed his head to the ground; literally, he threw himself with his head to the ground).
+Verse 8: Mosè si ingenoglà svelt (Moses knelt down quickly) e si butà cul cjâf par tiere (and went down with his head to the ground [threw himself with his head on the ground]).

 Verse 9: Seben che chest popul al à il cjâf dûr: even if this people is stubborn (hard-headed); to have a “hard head” (vê il cjâf dûr) is to be stubborn, obstinate.
 Fâs di nô la tô ereditât: make of us your inheritance.